 University: Catholic University in Ružomberok Faculty: Faculty of Educati Faculty: Faculty of Education Course code: KCH/Ch- BD107B/22 Course title: Polymers chemistry basic Type and range of planned Form of instruction: Lec Recommended study ran hours weekly: 2 hour Teaching method: on-site ge: •s per semester: 26 Credits: 2 Working load: 50 hours Recommended semester/tr imester: 4.
 Level of study: I. Prerequisities: - the course: assing the subject, the student must take the final exam.
 The final exam ten examination, for which a maximum of 60 points can be obtained. define them as well prospec Course contents: 1.
 Basic concepts of macron as the basis of macromolecu 2.
 Characteristics and classis 3.
 Primary, secondary and to 4.
 Phase state and propertie 5.
 Natural macromolecular nolecular chemistry.
 History of polymers and the present.
 Hydrocarbons ular substances. fication of macromolecular substances.
 Polymer composite materials. ertiary structure of polymers. s of polymers. substances.
-Natural macroinolecular substances.
+Natural macromolecular substances.
 Production of polymers by polymerization.
 Characterization and use of the most important macromolecular substances produced by polymerization.
 Thermal preconditions of polymerization.
 Radical polymerization.
 Cationic and anionic polymerization.
 Polymerization with metallocenes and coordination polymerization.
 Polymerization by polycondensation and characteristics of the most important macromolecular substances produced by polycondensation.
 Polyaddition polymerization.
-Polyaddition polymerization.
-Basic technological methods of preparing polymers.
-Polymers and the environment.
-Recycling of polymers New prospective directions for the use of polymers.
+Polyad